Comments on “The Curse of Apparent Cause Analysis” Article

 John Sargaison from Santos sent the following comment on “The Curse of Apparent Cause Analysis” article:

 I would like to challenge your third recommendation re: stop analysing near misses.

 I should start by saying there are near misses and then there are NEAR MISSES.

-There are two broad categories that you can split incidents/near misses into – high frequency, low consequence and low frequency high consequence events.
-Of course with near misses you are working on the likely potential consequence rather than an actual consequence.
-The latter category (low frequency high consequence incidents and near misses) are typically rare in comparison to high frequency, low consequence events (incidents and near misses).
+There are two broad categories that you can split incidents/near misses into – high frequency, low consequence and low-frequency high consequence events.
+Of course, with near misses you are working on the likely potential consequence rather than an actual consequence.
+The latter category (low-frequency high consequence incidents and near misses) is typically rare in comparison to high-frequency, low-consequence events (incidents and near misses).

 I would rewrite point three along the lines:

 Stop doing analysis of low potential consequence near misses…………….